 - No need for a complex, internal IT staff

 - Automatic upgrades means the software is always up to date

 - No security overheads

 How Does Saving with a SaaS Solution Work?

-For most companies, total cost of ownership is the most important long-term variable when considering SaaS vs on-premise software.
+For most companies, the total cost of ownership is the most important long-term variable when considering SaaS, compared to on-premises software.
 According to the Boston Consulting Group and McKinsey, using SaaS reduces the total cost of ownership and allows companies to save, but where do these savings come from?